DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_installation Download

-The DirectOutput framework can be downloaded from <a href="www.vpuniverse.com">vpuniverse.com</a>, but there are other sites hosting the binaries as well.
+The DirectOutput framework can be downloaded from <a target="_blank" href="www.vpuniverse.com">vpuniverse.com</a>, but there are other sites might host the binaries as well.

-You are also very welcome to fork/download and enhance the source code from GitHub.
+You are also very welcome to fork/download and enhance the source code from <a target="_blank" href="https://github.com/DirectOutput/DirectOutput">GitHub</a>.

 \section installation_installation Installation

 Unzip the contents of the zip-file containing the framework to the following subpath of the B2S-Server: {B2S-Server directory}\\plugins\\DirectOutput

 The B2S-Server will automatically detect the framework on startup and integrate it.
-Please check <a href="http://www.vpforums.org/index.php?showforum=86">VPForums</a> for more information on the B2S-Server.
+Please check <a target="_blank" href="http://www.vpforums.org/index.php?showforum=86">VPForums</a> for more information on the B2S-Server.

 Typically the directory and file structure of your installtion should look like this (depending on the framework version, more files might exist in the installation directory):